mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of the thematic Layertree in the sidepane.

 The Layerset "World" is displayed as a theme, but it is not open and the two buttons are not available.
 In the Layerset "Project NRW" the theme is shown unfolded upon opening the application.
-The button for displaying/ hiding the source is available and all layers can be activated via a button.
+The button for displaying/hiding the source is available and all layers can be activated via a button.

 YAML-Definition: